Jean's Bible Study Topics of the New Testament

 Mat 2,10-23

-· (7f) Responsibility Ø Protecting the gospel Ø Defending the truth -- Just as Joseph and Mary protected the tiny treasure that God had entrusted to them, so God calls us to protect the tiny seed of faith that He has entrusted to us, until it grows into a mature adult realization of all the treasures we have inherited through our faith in Christ.
+(7f) Responsibility >> Protecting the gospel >> Defending the truth -- Just as Joseph and Mary protected the tiny treasure that God had entrusted to them, so God calls us to protect the tiny seed of faith that He has entrusted to us.

 Mat 2-10,11

-· (125e) Thy kingdom come Ø Manifestations of faith Ø Joy Ø Joy is the result of partaking of the Holy Spirit Ø Joy of the revelation of Jesus Christ -- It is no wonder we celebrate Christmas so fervently, it really was a wonderful night.
-Try to imagine whom those wise men were who searched and found our baby Jesus and were converted that night on the spot.
-First, the fact that they found Him means they knew a lot.
-They were for real wise men!
-Now look where they came from, Herod, a king so evil he would have killed the baby as soon as look at Him.
-God nullified the wisdom and the evil influences of these men, cutting through it all like butter by the overwhelming Spirit of God.
-This is what we hope will happen to us on Christmas Eve, oh holy night.
+(125e) Thy kingdom come >> Manifestations of faith >> Joy >> Joy is the result of partaking of the Holy Spirit >> Joy of the revelation of Jesus Christ -- It is no wonder we celebrate Christmas so fervently, it really is a wonderful holiday.
+Imagine the wise men who searched and found the child; they must have been very intelligent, real wise men!
+Herod, though, was a king so evil he would have killed the child the moment he saw Him.
+God nullified the evil influences of wicked men, cutting through it like butter by the overwhelming Spirit of God.
+This is what we hope will happen at Christmas, oh holy night.

 Mat 2-11

-· (173a) Works of the devil Ø The religion of witchcraft Ø Catholicism Ø Scripture that contradicts the catholic faith Ø Relationship between Jesus and His mother Ø Jesus is our savior, not Mary -- When the Magi bowed down and worshiped, they were worshipping Jesus, not Mary.
+(173a) Works of the devil >> The religion of witchcraft >> Catholicism >> Scripture that contradicts the catholic faith >> Relationship between Jesus and His mother >> Jesus is our savior, not Mary -- When the Magi bowed down and worshiped, they were worshipping Jesus, not Mary.

-· (189d) Die to self (Process of substitution) Ø Separation from the old man Ø Holy sacrifice Ø Costly sacrifice -- When the Magi worshipped the Lord, they did not do it for free, but they brought gifts with them.
-Their sacrifice consisted of things they could buy at the store, but the gifts that God expects from us, His true worshippers, is the sacrifice of ourselves, that is our flesh.
+(189d) Die to self (Process of substitution) >> Separation from the old man >> Holy sacrifice >> Costly sacrifice -- When the Magi worshipped the Lord, they did not do it for free, but they brought gifts with them.
+The gifts that God expects from us, His true worshippers, is the sacrifice of our evil passions and desires.

-· (212f) Sovereignty Ø God is infinite Ø He is the creator Ø Evolution (Defaming God) Ø God created atheists too -- This verse goes with verse 1
+(212f) Sovereignty >> God is infinite >> He is the creator >> Evolution (Defaming God) >> God created atheists too -- This verse goes with verse 1

-· (252b) Trinity Ø You shall put no other gods before Me Ø Worship Jesus (Because He is equal with God) Ø Jesus is worthy of our worship Ø Worship Jesus for who he is
+(252b) Trinity >> You shall put no other gods before Me >> Worship Jesus (Because He is equal with God) >> Jesus is worthy of our worship >> Worship Jesus for who he is

 Mat 2,13-23

-· (209h) Salvation Ø The salvation of God Ø Righteous saved with difficulty Ø Fulfill your calling with difficulty
+(209h) Salvation >> The salvation of God >> Righteous saved with difficulty >> Fulfill your calling with difficulty

 Mat 2,13-20

-· (163e) Used By Satan (Key verse)
+(163e) Used By Satan (Key verse)

 Mat 2-13

-· (15e) Servant Ø Angels are messengers from God sent to impart information – This verse goes with verses 19 and 20
+(15e) Servant >> Angels are messengers from God >> They are sent to impart information – This verse goes with verses 19&20

-· (241g) Kill Jesus (Key verse)
+(241g) Kill Jesus (Key verse)

-· (241h) Kingdom of God Ø Opposition toward the kingdom of God Ø Persecuting the kingdom Ø Persecution to the death Ø Kill Jesus Ø Kill Jesus because of who He is -- It seems unimaginable that anyone would want to kill Christ, especially if the person knows that He is the Christ, but there are spiritual forces that live among us who are absolute opposites of the Spirit of Jesus.
+(241h) Kingdom of God >> Opposition toward the Kingdom of God >> Persecuting the kingdom >> Persecution to the death >> Kill Jesus >> Kill Jesus because of who He is -- It seems unimaginable that anyone would want to kill Christ, but there are spiritual forces among us that evil.
+John called them antichrists.
 Unfortunately, there are also people who have allied themselves with these evil forces and are working in partnership with them for some trifle temporary reward.
 These rewards will rot before their consequences for doing Satan's will are paid in full.
-The scary part is, these kinds of people are increasing in numbers at a staggering rate.
+The scary part is, these people are increasing in numbers at a staggering rate.

 Mat 2-15